intel-iot-devkit/smart-video-workshop/object-detection/README.md

 > **Note:** If you get an error related to "undefined reference to 'google::FlagRegisterer...", try uninstalling libgflags-dev: sudo apt-get remove libgflags-dev

 #### 7. Display output
-For simplicity of the code and put more focus on the performance number, the rendering the video with rectangle baxes for object detection has been separated.
+For simplicity of the code and in order to put more focus on the performance number, video rendering with rectangle boxes for detected objects has been separated from main.cpp.

 	 make -f Makefile_ROIviewer
 	./ROIviewer -i $SV/object-detection/models/cars_1920x1080.h264 -l $SV/object-detection/pascal_voc_classes.txt

 You should see a video play with cars running on the highway and red bounding boxes around them.

-Here are the parameters used in the above coomand to run the application:
+Here are the parameters used in the above command to run the application:

 	./tutorial1 -h